wazzan/mcp-coincap-jj/README.md

 ## Project Inspiration

-This project was inspired by Alex Andru's [coincap-mcp](https://github.com/QuantGeekDev/coincap-mcp) project.
+This project is a fork of Tracey Russell's [mcp-crypto-price](https://github.com/truss44/mcp-crypto-price), which was inspired by Alex Andru's [coincap-mcp](https://github.com/QuantGeekDev/coincap-mcp) project.

 ## License